devluxor/buzzle/DESIGN.md

 end
 ```

-This solution may work as what we want initially, but imagine how messy `buzzle.rb` can become, with dozens of routes, and, inside every route, the same validation processes and methods again and again, with all the different possible input errors.
+This solution may work as what we want initially, but imagine how messy `buzzle.rb` can become, with dozens of routes, and, inside every route, the same validation processes and methods again and again, with all the different possible input error messages.
 This would make the program difficult to read, and somehow less elegant and inefficient.

 Let's make a visit to the `validation_subroutines.rb` file.
-In this file, there is a _filter_ for each route, a series of subroutines that will make sure there are no errors in the data input by the user, while informing him or her of what went wrong.
+In this file, there is a _filter_ for each route: a series of subroutines that will make sure that the user is logged in, and that there are no errors in the data input by the user, while informing him or her of what went wrong if that's the case.
 Consider this example:

 ```ruby
 before '/login', request_method: :post do